-- Cat Scare: Pardoed with Cindy being spooked by a cat in her room, and then getting beating up by it in a fight.
+- Cat Scare: Parodied with Cindy being spooked by a cat in her room, and then getting beaten up by it in a fight.

 - Creative Closing Credits: The first half of the credits highlight production photos of director Keenen Ivory Wayans and the crew and actors, showing that they all had a lot of fun making it.

 - Dead All Along: In the alternate ending, Cindy was the only one alive as everyone else are ghosts.

 - Dem Bones: Parodied when Cindy is being chased by a skeleton, only to be reprimanded by Brenda for being afraid of a pile of bones.
 To illustrate her point, Brenda pulls the skeleton apart and reassembles him badly.

 - Disturbed Doves: A trio of white doves fly through the frame (in trademark John Woo style) as Dwight and the Ghost charge one another on their wheelchairs in a parody of Woo's 2000 film Mission: Impossible II.

 - Don't You Dare Pity Me!: Parodied with Dwight, a paraplegic wheelchair user, who gets offended every time someone offers to help him with anything.
 He does this even when it would be ridiculously hard to do by himself, like crawling up two flights of stairs.
 It even extends to sex—when Theo offers to "help him out" in a bid to get his keys, Dwight takes it as condescending and refuses, opting to fellate himself.